doancleon/cannonball-game/Readme.txt

 Cannon Prototype by Cleon Doan, Edwin Aguirre, Xinlin Li

+The goal of this prototype is to simulate and finetune the balance between the rigidness and excitement of firing a cannonball.

 [Controls]
 A / D – Rotate the cannon left or right
 W / S – Move the cannon forward or backward